-Fistula patient’s journeys are all different.
 Approximately 60 - 70% of women with fistula can be cured by surgery.
-For the remainder fistula cannot be cured by surgery; some women have had multiple surgeries with no sucess; others have had alternative radical surgery called a Mainz procedure where a new bladder is created out of a loop of bowel.
+For the remainder fistulas cannot be fixed.
+Some women have had multiple surgeries with no sucess; others have had alternative radical surgery called a Mainz procedure where a new bladder is created out of a loop of bowel.

 Fistula patient need many things - some need life-long medical follow up; some need support when they develop unrelated illnesses, diseases or conditions because they simply cannot afford medical care due to poverty; others need incontinence products; others need skills training and opportunities for income generation.

 At Roads to Rehab Nepal:

 - Each woman's journey is different and not all fistulas can be fixed.
-We facilitate medical care, surgical intervention, nursing care, physiotherapy and rehabilitation services for people in Nepal who experience life changing injury and cannot access medical care due to poverty.
+We facilitate medical care, surgical intervention, nursing care, physiotherapy and rehabilitation services for women with inoperable fistula who cannot access medical care due to poverty.
 Such medical and surgical conditions to do not have to be fistula related.

 My story: I am an Aussie Nurse called Virginia.
 I fell in love with Nepal many years ago, have visited many times and for many years, have been helping support many people who for many reasons lack access to health and medical care.